samye760/GDP-Map/README.md

 ## Use

 First, the pygal module must be installed (pip3 install pygal).
 I have a sample .csv file that can be used to play around with, as well as a sample function to test code.
 Just plug and play.
 The .csv files used must be in similar fomat or the code may break.

+# Version 2

+The version 2 code utilizes a second .csv sheet that contains country codes.
+Since the GDP data and pygal use different country codes, the original version matched country names, but those names often did not match up (differences in spelling, spacing, etc.).
+Country codes are standardized so would be better, so this sheet introduces a list of all code types, finds the types that the other sheets uses, and maps them together.
+The results will be much better.